DevelAngel/swayr/README.md

 command is executed within this time frame, the auto-`nop` execution will be delayed for another `auto_nop_delay` milliseconds.
 If this option is not specified explicitly, no automatic `nop` commands will be executed.

+A more elegant solution using a key release binding is discussed at the end of the [Usage](#swayr-usage) section.
+However, that requires a PR to sway which has not been merged so far.

 ### <a id="swayr-version-changes">Version changes</a>